All Products

 Note

-• During each migration, SMC creates a temporary pay-as-you-go intermediate instance named No_Delete_SMC_Transition_Instance in your destination Alibaba Cloud account to assist with the migration.
+• For each migration, SMC creates a temporary pay-as-you-go intermediate instance named No_Delete_SMC_Transition_Instance in your destination Alibaba Cloud account to facilitate the migration.

 • If you choose to migrate to a destination instance, that instance serves as the intermediate instance and is not automatically released.